News

 VenueMattioli Arena, Leicester

-StakesFinal floor block before the World Matchplay 2026 cut
+StakesFinal block before the World Matchplay 2026 cut

-Main names to watchVan Gerwen, Van Veen, Price, Rock, Bunting, Anderson
+Main names to watchVan Gerwen, Van Veen, Price, Rock, Bunting, Anderson, Wade

 Frequently Asked Questions